Microfiche v Microfilm – June 2001

 First my version:

-Microfiche are used for the publication of reports, technical memoranda and similar documents to fulfil the increasing need for recording a greater number of pages on a single sheet of film.
+Microfiche is used for the publication of reports, technical memoranda, and similar documents to fulfil the increasing need for recording a greater number of pages on a single sheet of film.
 The aim has been to make provision for 60-frame and 98-frame formats suitable for documents to the A series as specified in ISO 216, Writing paper and certain classes of Printed Matter – Trimmed Sizes A and B series.

 SOURCE – Australian Standard 1988-1977.